 Start: Temple Meads Railway Station, Bristol [GR 172/597724]

-Straight on into Clare Street to road and cross to pedestrian plaza area and turn left with mini fountains on right.
-Straight on along left hand side of quay to turn right over Pero’s (Ear trumpet!) bridge and straight on to the @ Bristol building.
-Turn right to cross road, then turn right and immediately turn left up steps and emerge into College Green and turn left at end of railings passing Bristol Cathedral on left.
+Straight on into Clare Street to cross road at pedestrian crossing to pedestrian plaza and ahead passing water fountains on right and ahead to the left of quay to turn right over Pero’s (ear trumpet) footbridge and ahead to “we the curious”.
+Turn right to cross main road, right again, left up steps and emerge into College Green, turn left to reach Bristol Cathedral notice board to left of entrance.

-Turn right on paving through College Green with water feature on left in front of the City council building (golden unicorns on roof) to road, turn left uphill along Park Street to turn left into Charlotte Street (100m before Bristol University/City Museum buildings).
-Straight on, right hand side, up the steps into Brandon Hill Park and turn left by black railings, take the first right fork, ignore right and left turns, continuing on level path passing park benches on right and left, the Peace plaque and a pond, taking the steps down on your left to bottom and turn left.
-Straight on path to crossing by benches and litter bin and turn sharp right downhill between park info sign and litter bin passing red/orange panelled apartments on left (in distance) reaching the Wildlife Centre on the right to steps and road.
-Cross road to Constitution Hill (1 in 6), straight on up to top (Lower Clifton Hill sign opposite), cross road to Clifton Road and turn left then bear right on path to ‘T’ post, cross road and turn left for 10m then turn right onto St Andrews Walk (War memorial on right).
-Straight on tree arched walkway to reach The Fosseway, cross road and bear left to Victoria Square Hotel.
-Cross road and enter Victoria Square along diagonal walled path, through the arch into Boyce’s Avenue (shops!) and straight on road to T junction, cross at zebra crossing, turn left.
-Turn right into Princess Victoria Street keeping on right hand side to turn right into The Mall to the end.
-Cross over zebra crossing and bear left across park on tarmac path.
-Cross over road and straight on tarmac path [signpost Observatory] slightly uphill.
-Pass Observatory on right for 50m to Information Board.
+Turn right passing water feature on left in front of the City council building (golden unicorns on roof) to road, turn left up Park Street to second road on left (Charlotte Street, 100m before the impressive Bristol University/City Museum buildings), turn left to end, turn right up steps then left to path into Brandon Hill Park.
+Take the first right fork uphill ignoring right and left turns to level path at benches/Peace Plaque/pond, turning left down steps on left to bottom, turn left.
+Straight on path to crossing by benches and litter bin and turn sharp right downhill between park info sign and litter bin passing blue panelled apartments on left reaching the Wildlife Centre on the right to steps and road.
+Cross and go up Constitution Road (1 in 6!), straight on up to top (Lower Clifton Hill sign opposite).
+Cross road go up diagonal path opposite to “T” turn left for 10m then right through gate, War Memorial on right and ahead on tree arched St Andrews Walk to end at The Fosseway.
+Cross road, pass bus shelter and hotel crossing road onto diagonal walled path (Victoria Square) to go through arch into Boyce’s Avenue (shops!) and ahead to T junction and road, cross zebra crossing to left, turn left then immediately right into Princess Victoria Street.
+Ahead to turn right into The Mall to the end.
+Cross zebra crossing to right and half left across parkland, cross road and head in same direction sign posted “Observatory” slightly uphill.
+Pass Observatory on right for 50m to notice board.

-Retrace steps along path keeping hedge/fence on right, overlooking the Gorge, with Observatory on left.
-Turn right down winding path, past ‘rock slide’ to road.
-Turn right to cross the Clifton Suspension Bridge and cross for free!
-Admire the view, especially down!
+Retrace steps along path keeping fence/hedge on right overlooking the gorge with the Observatory on left, turn right down winding path passing rock slide to road.
+Cross and turn right to walk across Brunel’s Clifton Suspension Bridge.
+Admire the view especially down!

 It is advisable to use the Brislington Park and Ride [does not operate Sundays/Bank Holidays] if not using the railway public transport system.
 The drop off and pick up is at the Express Holiday Inn which is located [ask the driver!] at the bottom of Temple Meads Station Approach.
 As in most towns/cities car parking is expensive, on road parking on Cumberland Road, near the SS Great Britain approach road, is free and normally plentiful at weekends, turn into Gasferry Road [Wallace and Grommit Studios] to Alternative start point on route description.